-- (a) "DED" means the United States Department of Education. - (b) "Department" means the department of licensing and regulatory affairs. - (c) "DHHS" means the Michigan department of health and human services.

-- (d) "DHS" means the United States Department of Homeland Security. - (e) "DIFS" means the department of insurance and financial services. - (f) "Director" means the director of the department. - (g) "DOE" means the United States Department of Energy. - (h) "DOL" means the United States Department of Labor. - (i) "DOT" means the United States Department of Transportation. - (j) "EPA" means the United States Environmental Protection Agency. - (k) "Fiscal agencies" means Michigan house fiscal agency and Michigan senate fiscal agency. - (l) "FOIA" means the freedom of information act, 1976 PA 442, MCL 15.231 to 15.246. - (m) "FTE" means full-time equated. - (n) "HHS" means the United States Department of Health and Human Services. - (o) "IDG" means interdepartmental grant. - (p) "IT" means information technology. - (q) "MDE" means the Michigan department of education. - (r) "PMECSEMA" means pain management education and controlled substances electronic monitoring and antidiversion. - (s) "Subcommittees" means the subcommittees of the house and senate appropriations committees with jurisdiction over the budget for the department. - (t) "TED" means the Michigan department of talent and economic development.
+- (a) "DED" means the United States Department of Education. - (b) "Department" means the department of licensing and regulatory affairs. - (c) "DHS" means the United States Department of Homeland Security. - (d) "DIFS" means the department of insurance and financial services. - (e) "Director" means the director of the department. - (f) "DOE" means the United States Department of Energy. - (g) "DOL" means the United States Department of Labor. - (h) "DOT" means the United States Department of Transportation. - (i) "EPA" means the United States Environmental Protection Agency. - (j) "FOIA" means the freedom of information act, 1976 PA 442, MCL 15.231 to 15.246. - (k) "FTE" means full-time equated. - (l) "HHS" means the United States Department of Health and Human Services. - (m) "IDG" means interdepartmental grant. - (n) "IT" means information technology. - (o) "MDE" means the Michigan department of education.

+(p) "PMECSEMA" means pain management education and controlled substances electronic monitoring and antidiversion.

+(q) "Subcommittees" means the subcommittees of the house and senate appropriations committees with jurisdiction over the budget for the department.

+(r) "TED" means the Michigan department of talent and economic development.

 Sec.
-204. The departments and agencies receiving appropriations in this part and part 1 shall use the internet to fulfill the reporting requirements of this part.
+204. The department and agencies receiving appropriations in this part and part 1 shall use the internet to fulfill the reporting requirements of this part.
 This requirement may include transmission of reports via electronic mail to the recipients identified for each reporting requirement, or it may include placement of reports on an internet or intranet site.